 Interestingly, several people having high-functioning anxiety do not reveal simply how nervous they are, which is another reason why it is mostly secret anxiety.
 You perhaps have learned to compartmentalize your emotions.

-You continuously feel the urge to be doing something
+You continuously feel the urge to do something

 You view the world in a fundamentally different manner